Common questions & concerns

 What level of swimming can I expect in 9 days?

 Some kids are leaping off the edge and swimming the length of the pool, but all children will at least swim back and forth from parent to parent, know how to get to the edge of the pool and know how to swim to the stairs or walk with their hands to the stairs from the side of the pool.
-In the very rare circumstance that your child is not able to achieve these goals by the end of a session, I will make an arrangement where they can keep coming to class for free until they are able.
+In the very rare circumstance that your child is not able to achieve these goals by the end of a session, I will do my best to schedule a time that they can keep coming to class until they are able.
 My job is not finished until they are swimmers.

 Do you throw the kids in the water and make them figure it out?